GlitchLinux/dd-GUI.sh/README.md

 - **Progress Display**: Shows progress of the `dd` operation in the terminal.
 - **Completion Notification**: Notifies the user upon completion or cancellation of the operation.

+By providing a user-friendly interface for `dd` operations, this script aims to simplify the process of copying data between files and disks.

 ## Requirements

 - Bash